 Common Name: Crinkleroot

-Dentaria diphylla is a Perennial up to 0.30 metres tall.
+Dentaria diphylla is a perennial plant that can grow up to 0.30 metres tall.

 It has edible and medicinal uses.